ClaudiaBrauer/A-very-short-introduction-to-R/README.md

 7. Matrix operations
 8. Spatial data

-Modules 2 and 3 are swirl lessons belonging to the course [R Programming](www.coursera.org/learn/r-programming).
+Modules 2 and 3 are swirl lessons belonging to the course [R Programming](www.coursera.org/learn/r-programming) (the credits go to the developers of that course).
 Modules 4-8 are script writing assignments.
 More information can be found in the folder called **Self study modules**.